 - Droppers — A dropper is used to install viruses on computers, often is not infected with malicious code but connects the internet and download updates to virus software, residing on a compromised system.

-- Ransomware — Ransomware, being one of the biggest cyber security threats of 2018, is a malware that blocks access to the victim’s data and threatens to delete and/or publish it unless a hefty amount of ransom is paid.
+- Ransomware — Ransomware, being one of the biggest and most common types of cyber security threats or most common cybersecurity threats of 2018, is malware that blocks access to the victim’s data and threatens to delete and/or publish it unless a hefty amount of ransom is paid.
 Some simple ones lock the system that is not difficult for a knowledgeable person to reverse, more advanced ones uses a technique called cryptoviral extortion, encrypts the victim’s files in a way that nearly impossible to recover without the decryption key.
 The million-dollar ransomware is SamSam, that made $6 million in ransom payments, often demands $50,000 in bitcoin, and had caused $30 million in losses to victims.

 - Adware — Adware is used by companies for marketing purposes; malvertising banners are displayed while the program is running.
 Adware can be automatically downloaded while browsing any website and can be viewed through pop-up windows or through a bar.
 Recently, 100 Apps linked to an Adware removed from Google Play.